-IV.D.3.a) The research curriculum must include: IV.D.3.a).(1) education on the design and conduct of research in complex family planning; (Core) IV.D.3.a).(2) opportunities for structured basic, translational, and/or clinical research; (Core) IV.D.3.a).(3) opportunities to present academic contributions to the complex family planning community and encouragement of interaction with other researchers; and, (Core) IV.D.3.a).(4) preparation of the fellow to obtain research funding and academic positions.
-(Core) IV.D.3.b) Scholarly Paper (Thesis) Each fellow must complete a thesis and defends it during the fellowship program.
-(Core) IV.D.3.b).(1) Under the direction of a faculty mentor, each fellow's comprehensive written scholarly paper (thesis) must demonstrate the following: (Core) IV.D.3.b).(1).(a) utilization of appropriate research design, methodology, and analysis; (Core) IV.D.3.b).(1).(b) collection and statistical analysis of information obtained in a structured basic, translational, and/or clinical research setting; and, (Core) IV.D.3.b).(1).(c) synthesis of the scientific literature, hypothesis testing, and description of findings and results.
-(Core) IV.D.3.b).(2) Prior to completion of the fellowship, each fellow must have: (Core) IV.D.3.b).(2).(a) a thesis that meets the certification standards set by the American Board of Obstetrics and Gynecology; (Core) IV.D.3.b).(2).(b) defended the thesis to their program director, research mentor, or thesis committee, and other appropriate members of the division; and, (Core) IV.D.3.b).(2).(c) a formal written assessment of the thesis defense by the faculty.
+IV.D.3.b) The research curriculum must include:

+IV.D.3.b).(1) structured delivery of education on the in research design, research methodology, data analysis, and grant writing and conduct of research in complex family planning; (Core)

+IV.D.3.b).(2) opportunities for structured basic, translational, and/or clinical research; and, (Core)

+IV.D.3.b).(3) the opportunityies for the fellows to present their academic contributions to the complex family planning community.

+and encouragement of interaction with other researchers; and, (Core) IV.D.3.b).(4) preparation of the fellow to obtain research funding and academic positions.
+(Core) IV.D.3.c) Scholarly Paper (Thesis) Each fellow must complete a thesis and defends it during the fellowship program.
+(Core) IV.D.3.c).(1) Under the direction of a faculty mentor, each fellow's comprehensive written scholarly paper (thesis) must demonstrate the following: (Core) IV.D.3.c).(1).(a) utilization of appropriate research design, methodology, and analysis; (Core) IV.D.3.c).(1).(b) collection and statistical analysis of information obtained in a structured basic, translational, and/or clinical research setting; and, (Core) IV.D.3.c).(1).(c) synthesis of the scientific literature, hypothesis testing, and description of findings and results.
+(Core) IV.D.3.d) Prior to completion of the fellowship, each fellow must have complete and defend a scholarly paper (thesis) that meets the certification standards set by the American Board of Obstetrics and Gynecology.
+(Core) [Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty] IV.D.3.d).(1).(a) a thesis that meets the certification standards set by the American Board of Obstetrics and Gynecology; (Core) IV.D.3.d).(1).(b) defended the thesis to their program director, research mentor, or thesis committee, and other appropriate members of the division; and, (Core) IV.D.3.d).(1).(c) a formal written assessment of the thesis defense by the faculty.
 (Core)